Mariozada/Frame_player-/README.md

 - Load and display GIF files
 - **Drag & Drop Support**: Simply drag GIF files into the application window
+- **Zoom Controls**: Zoom in/out with buttons, keyboard shortcuts, or mouse wheel
 - Step forward and backward through frames
 - Progress bar for quick navigation to any frame
 - Keyboard shortcuts (Left/Right arrows)